JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ### Use a Jetpack Compose compiler

-> The Jetpack Compose compiler is not officially supported by JetBrains.
->
-{type="warning"}

 If there is no suitable developer version of the Compose Multiplatform compiler plugin, you can try using a Jetpack Compose compiler plugin.
 Check the [pre-release Kotlin compatibility](https://developer.android.com/jetpack/androidx/releases/compose-kotlin#pre-release_kotlin_compatibility) table from Android to find a compatible compiler version.
 Then, in your `build.gradle.kts` file, set it in